awgraves/homelab-chronicles/content/ch-3-dns.md

 ### Router Update

-Last step, I update my router settings and configure my linux box IP as the primary DNS.
+I configure my linux box IP as the primary DNS.

 ![update router dns settings](/dns/router_dns_setting.png)

-My router does a full restart so the changes take effect.
+My router does a full restart and changes should be in effect.

 ## Troubleshooting

-At first I'm unable to ping `homelab.lan` from my laptop.
+At first, I'm unable to ping `homelab.lan` from my laptop.

 I run an `nslookup` on the domain and notice that it's using `127.0.0.53` as my DNS.